-- Our Research Opportunities Programme provides an experience of life as a researcher through work on a real-life project.
+- Our Undergraduate Research Opportunities Programme provides an experience of life as a researcher through work on a real-life project.

 - Students can gain valuable work experience by completing industrial placements – ranging from summer internships to a full year in industry.